-New York City Pedestrian Accident Attorneys Assist Injured Accident Victims
+Brooklyn Pedestrian Accident Attorneys Assist Injured Accident Victims Throughout New York City

 New York City has more foot traffic than any other city in the nation.
 While pedestrians abound, so do pedestrian accidents.
 According to statistics from the NYC Department of Transportation (DOT), 115 pedestrians were killed in NYC traffic accidents in 2018.
 Drivers are often at fault for causing pedestrians’ injuries.